EvergoodTeam/Evergood/README.md

 - The ```Server``` and ```client``` folder do **NOT** provide the ```mods``` folder

 You can obtain a copy of the ```mods``` folder by downloading the Modpack from [**Curseforge**](https://www.curseforge.com/minecraft/modpacks/evergood/files)
-Note that it will contain Client Mods, which are to be removed
+Note that it will contain Client Mods, which need to be removed

 ***